 5.1.
 Jail instead of prison for Section 1170(h) offenses

 Realignment works by cross-referencing the 500 amended statutes to the new California Penal Code Section 1170(h).
 Section 1170(h) then provides for “imprisonment” in accordance with the sentencing “triad” set forth in the underlying realigned statute, but in county jail and/or under non-custodial mandatory supervision instead of prison.

-If no sentencing triad is specified in the underlying statute, the sentencing range defaults to 16 months, two years or three years.
+If no sentencing triad is specified in the underlying statute, the sentencing range defaults to

 So, for example, one of the statutes impacted by realignment AB 109 is California Penal Code 470 pc forgery.
 That statute provides that: “Forgery is punishable by imprisonment in a county jail for not more than one year, or by imprisonment pursuant to subdivision (h) of Section 1170.”22